Introduction

 The earthquakes have a rather high frequency, about 100 earthquakes/hr all over the world.
 But most of them are of low magnitudes.
 The earthquake-prone zones in the world encircle the Pacific Ocean (Zone1) and on the other side, stretch from Spain, Turkey,Northern Mediterranean to Japan, Himalayas and Indonesia (Zone 2).
 These two zones meet near New Guinea (North of Australia).
 The earth’s outer crust is divided into seven large tectonic plates and in between them there are more than 20 smaller plates.
 The plates move slowly over a partially molten mass of metals and minerals–they often converge,collide and sometimes one plate slips below another plate releasing tremendous energy in the form of seismic waves that shake the ground violently.
 This causes earthquake.

-The intensity of an earthquake is measured on Richter scale (1 Richter is the minimum intensity detectable on the instrument, Seismograph).
-The earthquake at Bhuj, Gujarat(2000 A.D.) measured 6.0 on the Richter scale.
-It destroyed the entire city of Bhuj and killed most of its population–its destructive force was equivalent to more than 100 Hiroshima-type atomic bombs.
+The Richter scale measures the intensity of an earthquake, with 1 Richter representing the minimum intensity a seismograph can detect.
+The 2000 earthquake in Bhuj, Gujarat, registered a magnitude of 6.0 on the Richter scale.
+It devastated the entire city and claimed a large portion of its population.
+The earthquake's destructive force equaled the power of more than 100 Hiroshima-type atomic bombs.